anilmawji/ITPortal/README.md

 This project runs on .NET 8.0.
 Make sure to install it [here](https://dotnet.microsoft.com/en-us/download/dotnet/8.0)  before attempting to build.

+I recommend using [Visual Studio 2022](https://visualstudio.microsoft.com/vs/) to build and deploy the app, though you might be able to get away with VSCode instead.

 ## 🛠 Building and Running

 This project is still in active development, but feel free to download and play around with it yourself!

-As of now, Windows is the only officially supported platform. macOS is currently unsupported.
-Support will arrive in a future update.
+As of now, Windows is the only officially supported platform. macOS is currently unsupported, though support will arrive in a future update.

 1. Clone the git repo